 It has three runways which extend into Botany Bay on reclaimed land.
 The longest is the main north-south runway at 3,962m (13,000 feet).

-Australia’s third busiest airport is Brisbane Airport (IATA Code BNE), serving over 22.7 million passengers.
+Brisbane International Airport (IATA Code BNE) is Australia’s third busiest airport, serving over 22.7 million passengers.
 It is the fifth best airport in the world with 86% of flights on-time.
 It was rated Australia’s #1 Airport for Service and the international terminal holds the Queensland Architecture Award.
 Brisbane’s first airport opened in 1925.
 In 1928 Charles Kingsford Smith landed there after completing the first ever Trans-Pacific flight.
 His Fokker aircraft is now in the airport museum.